Ask Kirsty – Niche Selection Isn’t As Easy As It Sounds, Is It?

 Do you have a tips or ideas of where i can go from here?

-- Thinking you need an exact match domain – You don’t.
+You don’t.
 Yes, try to get something attractive looking with at least one important keyword in it – but don’t let it be a rod for your back.
 This mistake wasn’t obvious from your question, I’m just guessing.
-However a lot of people reading this probably let exact match domain availability rule their progress too much, so I’ve included it
+However a lot of people reading this probably let exact match domain availability rule their progress too much, so I’ve included it 😉

 Tips and Ideas